nktn/letsplays/README.md

 Overview

 ## Description
-This is an sample to get itunesRSS(game category) and to display tablelist.
+This is a sample to get itunesRSS(game category) and to display tablelist.
 I created this in order to study Rxswift.

 ## Requirement